One of Berlin’s best-loved fleamarkets offers plenty of browsing, decent eats and a fantastic atmosphere…

 Adjacent to the market you’ll find the actual Mauerpark, a strip of landscaped green that was once the site of the Berlin Wall and the associated death strip.
 Going back further, to the nineteenth and early twentieth-centuries, the site was the location of various railway termini, such as the Old Nordbahnhof that connected Berlin with Stralsund and the Baltic Sea, and the Stettiner Bahnhof.

 When the Wall went up in 1961 the station was closed and then demolished.
 When it fell in 1989 the strip was designated as a public space and transformed into a green area by local residents.
 Today it forms a pleasant annex (albeit unofficial, since the land is owned by different people) to the flea-market.

 Loomed over by the Friedrich Ludwig Jahn Stadium and the Max Schmelling Halle, the Mauerpark happily now brings people together rather than divide them, especially in the warmer months when you’ll find everything from temporary kid’s parks to DJs.

 And you have to check out the karaoke sessions in the s0-called bear-pit, which attracts massive crowds between 1.30 and 5pm (weather depending).
 A great mix of serious singing talent and insouciant community vibe.

 Even in colder weather the market draws decent numbers.
-And if you’re interested in learning more about the Wall, just stroll further down Bernauerstraße, where you’ll find the Berlin Wall Memorial (open all year round) and the insightful Visitor Center.
+If you’re interested in learning more about the Wall, just stroll further down Bernauerstraße, where you’ll find the Berlin Wall Memorial (open all year round) and the insightful Visitor Center.